1davidmichael/blog/blog/source/about/index.md

 ## Experience

-I spent 10 years working at my previous job doing various System and Cloud Administrator tasks.
-I also led a team in migrating complex web hosting services to AWS.
+I spent 13 years working at my previous jobs doing various Cloud Engineering and DevOps tasks.
+I also led teams in migrating complex web hosting services to AWS.
 I have multiple AWS certs, including the AWS Certified Solutions Architect Pro.

-I've since moved on to a new role at an insurance provider and am working on fostering a DevOps culture and providing useful services for other development teams.
+I'm very familiar with Terraform.
+CloudFormation and CDK.
+I prefer to use IaC for repeatable, immutable cloud infrastructure.

 If you'd like to get in contact with me see my personal contact info on the home page.